FredericLespez/joomla_install_by_script/README.md

 Let's say that, on the web server, the content of your site is located here : /var/www/my-joomla-site

-Finally, let's say that you have downloaded Joomla 3.4.4 (or 3.4.5) and unpacked the installation package at the root of your site (/var/www/my-joomla-site)
+Finally, let's say that you have downloaded Joomla 3.4.X and unpacked the installation package at the root of your site (/var/www/my-joomla-site)

 Now Here we go: